hossamrizk/Fire-Detection-System/README.md

 ## Overview

 This project aims to provide a simple yet effective solution for fire detection using computer vision techniques.
-It utilizes the YOLOv8 model, a state-of-the-art object detection algorithm, to detect the presence of fire in images or video streams.
+It utilizes the YOLOv8 model, a state-of-the-art object detection algorithm, to detect the presence of fire in video streams.
 Once a fire is detected, the system sends a WhatsApp message to alert the user using the Twilio API.

 ## Features